Consortium

 Introduction

 Particle dark matter, along with many ultraviolet scenarios, suggest that additional low-energy degrees of freedom remain to be discovered.
-In a basic scenario, bosonic fields on Minkowski spacetime will form a perturbative low-energy expansion \begin{equation}\label{EFTLag} \mathcal{L}=\Lag+\sum_{n=5}^{\infty}\sum_i\frac{\MAGG{n}{_i}\OperatorO{i}{n}}{\L^{n-4}},\end{equation} whose validity may be limited by the scale \(\L\).
+In a basic scenario, bosonic fields on flat spacetime will form a perturbative effective field theory (EFT) \begin{equation}\label{EFTLag} \mathcal{L}=\Lag+\sum_{n=5}^{\infty}\sum_i\frac{\MAGG{n}{_i}\OperatorO{i}{n}}{\L^{n-4}},\end{equation} whose validity may be limited by the scale \(\L\).
 Where perturbation theory holds, it is exclusively the quadratic part of \(\Lag\) which determines the particle spectrum.
-In addition, it is the symmetries of this quadratic sector which allow all the higher-order interactions to be determined through a perturbative bootstrap, regardless of renormalizability.
-In principle, a more general embedding theory may motivate interactions which violate this procedure, but these usually incur radiative corrections which lower the cutoff.
+The symmetries of this quadratic sector also dictate the non-linear structure, and may themselves receive non-linear corrections under the Noether procedure.
+No symmetric interactions may be excluded if the theory is to be stable against radiative corrections.
+Nonetheless, small symmetry-breaking parameters of the free theory inherit part of this radiative protection, and are technically natural.

 Numerical polology